matildaah/violations_severity_quantification/README.md

 To create another violations dataset from the BPMAI collection, create first the noisy logs for the selected process models by running <code>log_simulation.py</code>.
 Then run <code>violations_training.py</code>, by computing first the conformance checking alignments *compute_alignments_training()* and then extracting the respective conformance violations *extract_conf_violations()*.

+Please note, that due to the large size, the current <code> input/process_model_collections.zip</code> is uploaded partially.
+To get the full (preprocessed) version of the used process model collections, access them [here](https://drive.google.com/file/d/1WN-bLxCAQS0zUAWmq7kUcCIvKQb29I-1/view?usp=sharing).